-Join David Elfassy for an in-depth discussion in this video Managing Exchange compliance settings, part of Administration for Cloud-Based Office 365.
+Join David Elfassy for an in-depth discussion in this video Managing Exchange compliance settings, part of Office 365: Administration.

 Compliance management has become a key functionality of managing your emails within your Exchange online infrastructure.
 As part of your office 365 deployment, you now have the ability to control your messages and to see who has access, and what content is stored in user mailboxes.
 This can be key in discovery processes, whether for legal purposes or auditing purposes.
 So let's take a look at some of those functionalities.
 The first one we see here is in place eDiscovery & hold.